-Intangible assets are capitalised and recognised when future economic benefits are probable and the cost or value of the asset can be measured reliably.
+Intangible assets costing €NIL or more are capitalised and recognised when future economic benefits are probable and the cost or value of the asset can be measured reliably.

 Intangible assets are initially recognised at cost.
 After recognition, under the cost model, intangible assets are measured at cost less any accumulated amortisation and any accumulated impairment losses.